 - Loops around Laclede Avenue and Lindell Boulevard

-- From the Busch Student Center to the Recreation Stadium to Crave and back to Busch Student Center
+- From the Busch Student Center to Scott Hall to Salus Center and back to Busch Student Center

 - Parks CAS Shuttle

-- Parks CAS Shuttle provides faculty, staff and students with van transportation service to and from SLU and the Parks Center for Aviation Sciences in Cahokia, Ill.
-For more information and the complete shuttle schedule click here.
+- Parks CAS Shuttle provides van transportation services to and from SLU and the Parks Center for Aviation Sciences in Cahokia, Ill.

 Shuttles are clearly marked with SLU graphics.